 Once you’ve picked a specific side business you would like to start you need to ask yourself how much time you want to invest into it.

-In the beginning I use to do it whenever I had the time and that worked for a little while but over time I began to get burned out, so I cut way back.
+In the beginning, I use to do it whenever I had the time and that worked for a little while but over time I began to get burned out, so I cut way back.

 Then I got lazy and didn’t get anything done.
-Their was no happy medium for me and what I realized is that I needed to set a schedule of exactly when I plan to work on my side hustle.
+There was no happy medium for me and what I realized is that I needed to set a schedule of exactly when I plan to work on my side hustle.

 I’ve found from doing this that it separates things a little better.
 More than that it allows me to focus on things a little easier.

-For me I answer any emails I get on my lunch break at work during non work time.
+For me, I answer any emails I get on my lunch break at work during nonwork time.
 This allows me to get the unimportant stuff out of the way earlier in the day.
-Then in the evening I schedule time to do the most important things.
+Then in the evening, I schedule time to do the most important things.

 The Moral of the Story: Plan out how much time you want to work on your side business ahead of time so you can focus on the most important things.